franktoffel/pyportrait/README.md

 # pyportrait
-Emulate the iPhone's portrait camera mode with Python and learn about bokeh
+Emulate the iPhone's portrait camera mode with Python and create digital bokeh